 Your sales compensation plan should be extremely simple.
 You want your SDRs focused on work—not sitting at their desk crunching numbers to figure out how much they’ll earn this month.

-I advocate for a flat fee per sales qualified opportunity.
-What’s a sales qualified opportunity: IPC + meeting.
+Farlan Dowell suggested a flat fee per sales qualified opportunity.
+What’s a sales qualified opportunity: ICP + meeting.
 That’s it.
-There’s no guessing about the ICP (because sales leaders define this.
+There’s no guessing about the ICP (because sales leaders define it).
 This compensation method is clear and straightforward so they can stay focused on what matters.

-Teaching should be coupled with hands-on experience.
+Teaching should be paired with hands-on experience.
 Get an SDR’s feet wet with a project and then focus your training around any questions or confusion that comes up.

 For example, tell your new SDR to find 50 leads.
 Then discuss who they found.
 As they gain experience, they’ll hit walls and have questions.
 These focused questions drive the education process.

 Real-world experience should be their very first canvas for learning.
-This type of initial project will give new SDRs context for the case studies and powerpoints they’ll read later on.
+This type of initial project will give new SDRs context for the case studies and collateral they’ll read later on.

 Do.
 Fail.
 Learn.

 In closing: Hire the right SDR and then give them the tools and structure they need to succeed.
-I’ve seen teams use these hiring and management practices to build predictable sales funnels that make millions in pipeline per month.
+Using these hiring and management practices will help you build predictable sales funnels that make millions in pipeline per month.

 Keep pushing.